ComScore

 oleksii arseniuk/Getty Images

 “A monochromatic color scheme involves selecting a single color and then using that color in a variety of shades that vary in lightness and saturation to create a clean, sophisticated look,” Wadden says.
-An analogous color scheme entails choosing one main color, then selecting a handful of shades that are close on either side of that main color on the color wheel.

-Next: How to Decorate With Red
+Next: How to Decorate with Red

-Because red is often associated with strong emotions like power, passion and energy, using too much can overwhelm the space.
+Because red is often associated with strong emotions like power, passion and energy, using too much can overwhelm a space.
 Wadden recommends using red in spaces where you want to feel energized, like a home office, or where you want to really connect with other people.
-“Communal rooms–like kitchens, living rooms and dining rooms–can handle the fiery hue,” she notes.
+“Communal rooms—like kitchens, living rooms and dining rooms—can handle the fiery hue,” she notes.

-Not only can red look great on walls and major focal points like a kitchen island, but it can work famously on wood paneling or trim.
-“Try it on a front or back door, an entry hall, or around the TV or fireplace in a living room,” Wadden says.
+Not only can red look great on walls and major focal points, like a kitchen island, but it can work famously on wood paneling or trim.
+“Try it on a front or back door, an entry hall or around the TV or fireplace in a living room,” Wadden says.
 “Tonal reds, such as red-brown or merlot, are sophisticated and add elevated elegance to a space.
 To encourage conversation around the dining table, consider painting just the ceiling red.”

 13 Colors That Go with Red